maxfordham/mxf-code-docs/book/docs/deploying.md

 ### Accessing the Server

+install putty.

-SSH / Putty onto the StBarts server with the following credententials
+you need the following credententials to SSH / Putty onto the StBarts server:

 |           |                                   |
 | --------- | --------------------------------- |